oinktech/website-help001/README.md

 2. **External Link Confirmation**: Prompts users for confirmation before navigating to external links.
 3. **Customizable Configuration**: Easily configure spinner appearance, audio, and light mode using global variables.
 4. **Dynamic Loading**: The script can be dynamically loaded and initialized.
+5. **Copy Button**: Allows users to copy the configuration code to clipboard.

 ### Usage